The AI Gold Rush: NVIDIA's Winning Streak

 There are many more cases like this.

-Our hypothesis is that the market is yet to fully appreciate the scale of this AI gold rush happening in tech right now.
+We hypothesize that the market is yet to fully appreciate the scale of this AI gold rush in tech.

 Why do we suddenly need so much computation?

-OpenAI started this proliferation of Large Language Models (LLMs) by releasing ChatGPT which introduced the world to the first-ever general-purpose AI model that actually works.
-It was quickly clear that the models will work even better if you use more data and more computing.
-This marks the beginning of the AI gold rush.
+OpenAI started this proliferation of Large Language Models (LLMs) by releasing ChatGPT which introduced the world to the first-ever general-purpose AI model that works.
+It was quickly clear that the models would work even better if you used more data and more computing.
+It marked the beginning of the AI gold rush.

-Training the LLM/DeepLearning models require massive amounts of computation power and the best solution we've got is Graphics Processing Units (GPUs)--specialized electronic circuits designed to accelerate image rendering and processing in graphical applications.
+Training the LLM/DeepLearning models requires massive amounts of computation power and the best solution we've got is Graphics Processing Units (GPUs)--specialized electronic circuits designed to accelerate image rendering and processing in graphical applications.

 Here's why GPUs are in high demand for AI models: